Skip to contents

 p1 + p2

-You can also visualize continuous characteristics, such as the minimum distance of each single cell to the tumor/stroma margin, using the SpatialView function.
+The SpatialView function can also be used to visualize continuous characteristics, such as the minimum distance of each single cell to tumor/stroma margin.
 Here, positive distances indicate cells located within the tumor region, while negative distances denote cells within the stroma.

 # Visualize the distance to tumor margin